blairanderson/serverlessconsultants/plugins/serverless-prune-plugin.md

 sls prune --help
 ```

+## Permissions Required

+To run this plugin, the user will need to be allowed the following permissions in AWS:
+- `lambda:listAliases`
+- `lambda:listVersionsByFunction`
+- `lambda:deleteFunction`
+- `lambda:listLayerVersions`
+- `lambda:deleteLayerVersion`

-## See Also
+## Common Questions

-The [Serverless Autoprune Plugin](https://github.com/arabold/serverless-autoprune-plugin) by [arabold](https://github.com/arabold) performs a similar role, but targets Serverless 0.5.x projects.
+**How do I set up different pruning configurations per region/stage?**

+Several suggestions are available in [this thread](https://github.com/claygregory/serverless-prune-plugin/issues/21#issuecomment-622651886).

+**Can I just disable versioning entirely?**

+Absolutely.
+While Serverless Framework has it enabled by default, [versioning can be disabled](https://www.serverless.com/framework/docs/providers/aws/guide/functions/#versioning-deployed-functions).

 ## License

+Copyright (c) 2017 [Clay Gregory](https://claygregory.com).
 See the included [LICENSE](LICENSE.md) for rights and limitations under the terms of the MIT license.